oddbird/oddsite/content/work/coachhub.rst

     text: 'Placeholder text...'
 summary: |
-  Our mobile coaching platform for ORCAS integrates with their suite of self-management tools, as well as other vetted third-party apps — providing users with anywhere, anytime access to varying levels of support via video chat, in-app messaging, public Q&A, webinars, and support groups.
+  Our mobile coaching platform for ORCAS provides users with anywhere, anytime access to varying levels of health-coaching — via video chat, in-app messaging, public Q&A, webinars, and support groups.
-  Users browse coaches, send messages, request appointments, post questions, and grant permissions for coaches to view their progress.
+  Users browse coaches, send messages, request appointments, post questions, and grant permissions for coaches to view their progress in other self-management apps.
   Coaches create a profile, manage daily tasks, make appointments, post answers to questions, view user progress, and set alerts